Phyllo cabbage pie is a wonderful, cheap, easy-to-make vegetable dish that will change your opinion about cabbage forever.

 Recipe tips

-🥘 Taste the fried cabbage and sweet corn, as well as the sour cream mixture right before you top the phyllo sheets with it.
+Taste the fried cabbage, sweet corn, and sour cream mixture right before you top the phyllo sheets with it.
 Add salt and pepper accordingly.
 If it tastes good before baking, it will be even more delicious when it’s baked.

-🥘 Be generous with the sour cream and eggs.
-More can’t hurt, but less will make the pie too dry and it won’t stick together when serving.
+Be generous with the sour cream and eggs.
+More can’t hurt, but less will make the pie too dry and won’t stick together when serving.

-🥘 While baking, cover the pie gently with parchment paper for the last 15 minutes of baking, this way the sour cream on top won’t get over-burned.
+While baking, gently cover the pie with parchment paper for the last 15 minutes of baking so the sour cream on top won’t get overburned.

-🥘 If you like the more cheesy taste, add some shredded mozzarella on top before baking.
+If you like the cheesy taste, add some shredded mozzarella before baking.

 Storage and reheating

-🥟 Freeze this yummy cabbage pie in airtight containers or freezer bags for up to 5 months, allowing it to unthaw in the refrigerator.
+Freeze it in airtight containers or freezer bags for up to 5 months, allowing it to unthaw in the refrigerator.

 What’s the difference between puff pastry and phyllo?

-Phyllo dough is made from flour and water only, similar to bread, but without yeast.
-While the puff pastry is made of several layers of buttery dough.
-The baking procedure is different, phyllo will bake as a thin layer of dough, and usually, it will be saturated with other ingredients.
-Puff pastry needs to be baked right after being kept at low temperatures, the butter in the pastry will make the layers grow in size and puffy.
+Phyllo dough is made from flour and water only, similar to bread but without yeast.
+Puff pastry is made of several layers of buttery dough.
+The baking procedure is different.
+Puff pastry will bake as a thin layer of dough, usually saturated with other ingredients.
+Puff pastry needs to be baked right after being kept at low temperatures.
+The butter in the pastry will make the layers grow in size and puffy.

 Can I use puff pastry instead of phyllo dough?

-No, puff pastry requires a totally different baking procedure, it contains a lot of butter, which is best baked in only one layer with non-liquid ingredients, while phyllo is best when baked in several layers, filled with vegetables, cheese, meat, and different sauces in between the layers.
+No, puff pastry requires a different baking procedure; it contains a lot of butter, which is best baked in only one layer with non-liquid ingredients, while phyllo is best when baked in several layers, filled with vegetables, cheese, meat, and different sauces in between the layers.

 What are the origins of cabbage pie?

-Cabbage pie is of east European origin; in the 18th century in Russia cabbage pie was traditionally made from leftovers of chopped cabbage which was usually soaked in brine at the end of the season, to ensure a good source of nutrition over the winter months.
+Cabbage pie is of East European origin.
+In the 18th century, in Russia, it was traditionally made from leftovers of chopped cabbage, which was usually soaked in brine at the end of the season to ensure a good source of nutrition over the winter months.

 Other recipes you might like